Who Loves Ya, Baby?

 I Knew It!

-interview with a Lying Douchebag of Liberty.
+There was a bit of a row over at Daily Kos about Jon Stewart's interview with a Lying Douchebag of Liberty.
 For the most part, we were all happy that Stewart handled that goon so deftly, but we certainly weren't enjoying the constant accusation of being "stoned slackers."
 This is particularly annoying when you think about the kind of knuckle-dragging mouth-breathers that are Faux's usual audience.

-One Good Move, I just read this on CNN's site:
+Well, via an anonymous commentor over at One Good Move, I just read this on CNN's site:

 Viewers of Jon Stewart's show are more likely to have completed four years of college than people who watch "The O'Reilly Factor," according to Nielsen Media Research.